Kevingtxz/Bot-Instagram-followers/README.md

 Ps: You can lost your account if you use a bot with it

+# You need to use Selenium to run this program

+Tape 'pip install -U selenium' to install or update Selenium and run it taping 'python main.py'

 # Tools that I used

 SeleniumWebDriver and Excel handle